Daniboy370/Masters-Project/README.md

 × Neural Network - using the analytic development as a generative model P(X, Y) that can be minimized by an ANN.

-× Reinforcement Learning - taking an agent that can learn to navigate in the combination space in response to rewards.
+× Reinforcement Learning - an agent that can learn to navigate in the combination space, in response to rewards.

 #### Rule based - Succeded 🥳 :